bcgov/wps/api/HFI_spreadsheet.md

 # HFI Calculator Spreadsheet

+_Note: All equations in this document were converted to images using the VS Code extension "Math to Image".
+To preview any math-y Markdown documents in VS Code, use the extension "Markdown+Math"._

 ## Caveats

 This information was pulled from the sample HFI calculator spreadsheet "__20 HFI Workbook May 12-14.xlsx__", which is for the Coastal Fire Zone.
 Any possible variations between this and other fire zones have not been captured in this document.